 Email questions of a personal nature to your instructor.
-You can expect a response within 24 hours on weekdays and 72 hours on weekends.
+You can expect a response within 24 of hours.

 Chat

 The Chat tool in Canvas allows students and teachers to interact in real time.
 Use Chat only for informal course-related conversations unless your instructor informs you otherwise.
 Chat is not ideal for questions about assignments; instructors are not required to monitor it and conversations may be buried or lost.